-Materials: Money and Values Handout, a container to hold money (jar, tin, envelope, etc.), magazines and newspapers, a variety of art supplies
+Materials: Money and Values Handout, a container to hold money (jar, tin, envelope, etc.), magazines and newspapers, a variety of art supplies to these values.
+They will also decorate value-themed piggybanks.

 • Students will come up with their own personal values and determine how money relates